 What are the main signs/symptoms of opioid abuse in women to look out for?

 Usually, they become sleepy and not alert, have slurred speech, are possibly constipated, and have constricted or pinpoint pupils.
 These are the main sign and symptoms to look for.

 What are some ways to help prevent opioid abuse/dependence?
 What are steps to take if someone thinks they are dependent on/abusing opioids?

 1. Anyone who has been prescribed opioids needs to be educated about the potential for tolerance, withdrawal symptoms, abuse, and dependence.
 Ongoing monitoring and a clear exit strategy should be in place, and the prescribing physician should do a periodic assessment.

 It’s important to remember, if someone has a family history of Addiction, they need to take precautions while using opiates, inform their physician about any possible family history, and terminate treatment with opiates within the indicated period.
 Family or primary support involvement in treatment is helpful.

 People with a family history should also refrain from experimenting with opiates or any other mind-altering drugs.

-3. If a person continues to abuse any medications and they are not ready to change, the family should engage with the person and continue to encourage them to seek help until patient complies.
+3. If a person continues to abuse any medications and is not ready to change, the family should engage with the person and continue encouraging them to seek help until the patient complies.
 In some cases, professional intervention may be appropriate.